bm2-lab/cage/README.md

 CRISPR-based KO NGS data.

-3. CAGE provides a robust learning pipeline to derive the sequence determinants from heterogeneous genome editing data for different cell types and organisms.
+3. CAGE provides a robust learning pipeline to derive the sequence determinants from heterogeneous genome editing data.

 4. CAGE provides an personalized scoring framework for on-target sgRNA design based on the derived sequence determinants for specific cell types or organisms.